digitalnsw/research-help/recruitment/index.md

 ## Build the service kit

-We've even done some templates you might be able to use to promote and build the service!
+To help make promoting the service easier, we've made a kit you might be able to use.

+The kit includes templates for:

-- Tweet
+- Tweets
-- Facebook post
+- Facebook posts
-- Download a flyer
+- A flyer
-- Send an email
+- An email invitation
-- Mission patch
+- A mission patch sticker

 Send me the kit